Table of Contents

 Naturally, your app should also be able to remind the user to take his pills.
 Be it for multiple pills, multiple doses, fluctuating schedules, etc. These reminders can be in the form of pop-ups, notifications, or alarms, and should ideally be usable by audibly/visually impaired patients.

-Your reminders must also have rescheduling options and record-keeping for missed reminders and doses.
+Your reminders must also have to reschedule options and record-keeping for missed reminders and doses.

 While entering his data, your user should not have to go through the hassle of listing and describing in detail each prescribed pill.
 The app should support pill identification based on photos or a brief description like the make, color, etc.